CKIK-SChool-Projects/Formula1/README.md

 - Iván Vörös-Szűcs - Development, Design
 - Dávid Sós - Development, Design

 ## In the last commit..
-(Author - Kulás Dominik, Sós Dávid, Vörös-Szűcs Iván)
+(Author - Kulás Dominik)
-- Fixed the player 1's speed
-- Fixed the steering speed
+- Cleaned the code
-- Added the CheckeredStripe from /Images/CheckeredStripe
+- Cleaned the comments + added more
-- From 1 sec -> 0.3 AND -5 -> 10 dmg when the player enters the grey area
-- Fixed the dead screens
+- Fixed some annoying bugs

 ## TODO - By Priority

-- Make multiple rounds
 - Manage if one of the player is touching the red line after the 3rd round then make the player win etc...